asminpaudel141/java-100program/README.md

 # 46.Write a Java program to implement polymorphism.
 # 47.Write a java program to swap 2 no without using 3rd variable.
 # 48.Write a java program to swap 2 no without using 3rd variable.
+# 49.Write a java program to swap 2 no without using 3rd variable.